bregman-arie/devops-exercises/common-qa.md

 * Not without attribution.
 Many people worked hard on adding these questions and they deserve a proper credit for their work
 * Not if you plan to make money out of it.
 Directly or indirectly (e.g. ADS) as this is a free content and we would like it to stay this way :)

-### If there are already many interview questions sites why creating this repository?

-Good question.
-When a friend asked me to help him with learning for an interview, I was curious what the Internet has to offer as an help for people, like my friend, who want to prepare for their DevOps interviews and to be honest, I was pretty shocked to find out questions like the following:

-* How to install Git/Jenkins/...?
-* How do you open the terminal in Linux?

-These, in my opinion, are questions no one should ever ask in an interview and so, I decided to start my own interview questions project to help others (and yes, also myself) to test their knowledge.

 ### Can I add questions and/or answers to this project?

 I'll simply imagine you didn't ask that on an open source project... :)

-### Why can't I add installation interview questions?
+### Why can't I add installation questions?

+Because these is one of the worst types of questions out there.

-Personally, I don't think installation questions are interview questions.
-Yes, I know many sites and sources advertise them as such but personally I think we should have the responsibility to not encourage or even create a phenomenon where interviewers will think it's normal or has any benefit to ask such questions.
-If you think there is value in this, please create an issue and I'll be happy to discuss this with you.
+Some sites claim "How to install Jenkins?" or "What is the home directory of Jenkins?" are proper interview questions but personally I think we should have the responsibility to not encourage or even create a phenomenon where interviewers will think it's normal or has any benefit to ask such questions.

 ### Where can I practice coding?